-“Just fine,” I nod.
-Before I can accept the knife from him, he’s tightening the belt around my waist.
+“Just fine.”
+I nod.
+Before I can accept the knife from him, he’s tightening the sheath around my waist.

 “Just don’t lose it,” he warns me, clipping himself onto the tether while he’s at it.
 “I’ll take the lead.
 Keep close to me.”
-He drags his backpack onto his back, and then hovers his hand over the door press.
+He drags his backpack onto his back, hovering his hand over the door press.
 I’m prepared for him to release it, but he pauses.
 “Pilot, slowing us down here.”

 She fumbles with her bag, clipping it around her waist.
 But she doesn’t even have her helmet on yet.
 Ace jabs a finger at his own helmet, eyes wide with annoyance.
 I’m starting to relate.
 Wrench helps her to lock it into place, and then Pilot gives us a thumbs up.
 “Finally,” with his growl, Ace smashes the button.
 We depressurize.
 I feel my body rising.
 Zero gravity, my favorite.
 I love being ill for hours after.

 “Can everyone hear me?”
-He wonders over the line.
+He wonders aloud over the line.

 “Loud and clear,” Pilot practically shouts back.
 The radios screech with feedback and static.

-“Ow,” even Wrench’s soft whimper comes over the line.
+“Ow.”
+Even Wrench’s soft whimper comes over the line.
 Great.
 I can’t wait to hear their every noise as we move.
-Ace takes ahold of our tether, dragging me towards him.
+Ace takes hold of our tether, dragging me towards him.
 I ready myself to land.
 When I’m about to, I clap his outstretched hand, tightening my fingers around his.
-He’s panting, right into my ear.
+He’s panting right into my ear.
 Ugh.

 “Start on the door,” he orders me.
-I roll my eyes, but he’s too busy helping Wrench to notice me.
+I roll my eyes, but he’s too busy helping Wrench to notice.
 I imagine the power reserves on the ship have depleted, which means opening the door by hand.
-I clamp my gloved fingers down on the teeth and lean back.
+I clamp my gloved fingers down on the teeth and lean into it.
 I don’t think I have the strength.
 Firefighter?
 I’m nothing but the timber that burned.
 Damnit.
 I’m frustrated.
 No, I’m furious.
 This is infuriating.
 How pathetic am I?
 I glance around us.
-There’s a ram just a few feet away from us, broken and melted.
+There’s a ramp just a few feet away from us, broken and melted.
 But more importantly, it leads to a control panel.

-Wrench grabs my back, steadying herself.
+Wrench grabs the back of me, steadying herself.
 And then she’s reaching her fingers in the teeth below me.
 “Pull together,” she mutters.
 Fine.
 One more go.
 We time our efforts, but it’s not enough.
 The only one with any real strength is Ace, and he’s busy fussing with Pilot.
 Even when he finishes, I don’t think his strength will suffice.

 “Lou, do not do what you’re doing,” Ace barks at me.
 Man has a way with words.
 I peek at him over Wrench’s shoulder and wink.
-Pressing my arm free from Wrench, I then push off from the platform.
-The only way this door is opening, is if we reroute just enough power.
+Pressing Wrench away, I lunge for the ramp.
+The only way this door is opening is if we reroute just enough power.
 The ship is currently using its reserves for the SOS signal.
 We might have enough left to spark the door.